chriscdn/file-cache/README.md

   // anything else in this directory.
   cachePath: "/some/path/on/your/filesystem/",

+  // optional, automatically create cachePath if it doesn't exist
+  autoCreateCachePath: false,

   // An asynchronous callback function, which is executed if no matching cached
   // file is found.
 It is the responsibility of this function to use `context`
   // to write a file to `filePath`.